GenomicsAotearoa/long-read-assembly/docs/pages/day3a_assembly_qc.md

     k8 /opt/nesi/CS400_centos7_bdw/minimap2/2.24-GCC-11.3.0/bin/paftools.js asmgene -a ref.cdna.paf asm.hap2.cdna.paf > verkko.haplotype2.asmgene.tsv
     ```

+!!! tip "Tip"

     Another popular tool for checking genome completeness using gene content is the software Benchmarking Universal Single-Copy Orthologs (BUSCO).
 This approach uses a set of evolutionarily conserved genes that are expected to be present at single copy for a given taxa, so one could check their genome to see if, for instance, it has all the genes predicted to be necessary for *Aves* or *Vertebrata*.
 This approach is useful if your *de novo* genome assembly is for a species that does not have a reference genome yet.
 And it's even faster now with the recently developed tool *minibusco*!